-Note: If you are a DP holder of an a S Pass holder, your employer will need to apply for a work permit for you, or treat you as an independent candidate and apply for an S Pass or Employment Pass, instead.
-NB: While the source country restriction and quota has been waived for a work permit, the employer must pay the foreign worker levy.
+Note: If you are a DP holder of an S Pass holder, your employer will need to apply for a work permit for you, or treat you as an independent candidate and apply for other Work Pass, instead.
+NB: While the source country restriction and quota have been waived for a work permit, the employer must pay the foreign worker levy.

 At Easy2Incorporate, we charge a flat fee of S$650 to apply for the Dependant’s Pass LOC.
 This fee includes:

 *There are scenarios where LOC applications are rejected by the MOM, however, reasons are not always fully known or disclosed to the employer.
 Here are some factors that might affect the application:

 We can assist you in appealing the rejection of your LOC, or responding to the MOM’s request for additional supporting documents for an additional fee.
 Contact us to discuss your case.